 Double check the VIP and extras lists with the groom to make sure you haven’t missed anyone, but don’t be afraid to throw anyone into the extras list.
 Use your best judgement with your VIPs list, keep this a surprise for the groom and have a casual feel about it.

 Often you will have some people out of town that you know your groom would love to have attend.
 Consider planning the event date around them and some dates they might be able to come.
 A surprise brother or friend attending can really make the event.
-Sometimes you might do one activity to involve someone like like their father or grandfather for a light activity and kai.
+Sometimes you might do one activity to involve someone like their father or grandfather for a light activity and kai.

 PLANNING A STAG DO: WHERE TO START